DataWar/-code-/README.md

 Once setup, you can setup the CLI or HTTP environment to run the necessary code.

-There is a bit of casperjs (bad idea) or selenenium (good idea) within the python framework (argh!, but sometimes you must use crappy languages)
+There is a bit of casperjs (bad idea) or selenenium (good idea) within the python framework (argh!, but sometimes you must use crappy languages to 'git R done')

 ## Data